Alpes-de-Haute-Provence is a department in southeastern France, situated within the

-Provence-Alpes-Côte d'Azur.
-The department was formerly a part of the province of Provence and is bordered by five other departments: Alpes-Maritimes, Drôme, Var, Vaucluse, and Hautes-Alpes.
-The department's eastern border is shared with Italy.
-The department is divided into three areas: terrain, climate, population, and economy.
-The first is the Haute-Provence, characterised by its plateaux, hills, and valleys.
-The second is the Lower Alps, an intermediate mountain area of valleys and remote villages.
-The third is the Hautes-Alpes, which includes the valleys of Ubaye, Blanche, and the high Verdon.
+Provence-Alpes-Côte d'Azur region.
+It was once part of Provence and borders five departments: Alpes-Maritimes, Drôme, Var, Vaucluse, and Hautes-Alpes.
+Its eastern edge touches Italy.
+The department is divided into three geographic zones: the Haute-Provence, known for its plateaus, hills, and valleys; the Lower Alps, an intermediate mountain region with valleys and isolated villages; and the Hautes-Alpes, featuring the valleys of Ubaye, Blanche, and high Verdon.

 Discover Alpes de Haute Provence - Houses & Lifestyle in Alpes de Haute Provence

-Provence-Alpes-Côte d'Azur.
-The department was formerly a part of the province of Provence and is bordered by five other departments: Alpes-Maritimes, Drôme, Var, Vaucluse, and Hautes-Alpes.
-The department's eastern border is shared with Italy.
-The department is divided into three areas: terrain, climate, population, and economy.
-The first is the Haute-Provence, characterised by its plateaux, hills, and valleys.
-The second is the Lower Alps, an intermediate mountain area of valleys and remote villages.
-The third is the Hautes-Alpes, which includes the valleys of Ubaye, Blanche, and the high Verdon.
+Provence-Alpes-Côte d'Azur region.
+It was once part of Provence and borders five departments: Alpes-Maritimes, Drôme, Var, Vaucluse, and Hautes-Alpes.
+Its eastern edge touches Italy.
+The department is divided into three geographic zones: the Haute-Provence, known for its plateaus, hills, and valleys; the Lower Alps, an intermediate mountain region with valleys and isolated villages; and the Hautes-Alpes, featuring the valleys of Ubaye, Blanche, and high Verdon.

 Mountain Peaks and Notable Roads

-In the Haute-Ubaye region, the mountain peaks exceed 3,000 meters above sea level, and all passes are located close to or above 2,000 meters.
-The department has one of the highest roads in Europe, the main road D64, which reaches 2802 metres near the Col de la Bonette (2715 m) and connects the region of Barcelonnette to the Tinée and Vésubie valleys.
+In the Haute-Ubaye region, mountain peaks rise above 3,000 metres, and all passes are near or over 2,000 meters.
+The department features one of Europe's highest roads, the D64, which reaches 2802 meters near the Col de la Bonette (2715 m), connecting Barcelonnette to the Tinée and Vésubie valleys.

 Climate Characteristics